anegg0/doc.palm.readthedocs/docs/Get-Started/Tokens.md

 ## Use the faucet

 Palm partners have access to faucet APIs to top up accounts with PALM.
-These faucets are available across Palm network environments (Production, Development, Testing).
+These faucets are available across Palm network environments.
 For more information on getting access to these faucet APIs, please [contact us].

 <!-- links -->